 Our member social events will continue through the spring.
 If you are in Portland, Augusta, Bangor, Waterville, York, or Brunswick, check out our latest opportunities to connect with AARP members in your area.
 You have shared that you are enjoying these opportunities and we really enjoying meeting and visiting with you at these get-togethers.

 I want to acknowledge those of you who have reached out with concerns over remarks in Washington about Medicare vouchers and the age rating or “age tax” proposed as part of the new health care reform bill.
-AARP is opposed to both proposals and we are tracking these issues closely in Washington.
+AARP opposed both proposals and we will continue to track these issues closely in Washington.
+You can read our recap of the American Healthcare Act here.
 We know how important these programs are to so many of you.
 If you are interested in working with us on our campaigns, please let us know.
 The more voices we can raise on these critical issues, the better.

 As always, we love hearing from you.
 We also welcome your feedback and ideas, so please keep in touch!